Fadi-Zaher/BST_cpp/README.md

 # CPP_algos
-code for demonstrating graphs searching algorithms build the program and run it.
+code for demonstrating graphs searching algorithms, build the program and run it.

 ## algs:
 ```text